 In Phase 6, the main aim for children is to develop their fluency as a reader and increase their accuracy when spelling.
 Children will be able to sight read a large number of words.

-During Phase 6, children will also learn some rarer graphemes for phonemes.
+During Phase 6, children will also learn some rarer graphemes for phonemes, including those set out in the National Curriculum.

 Some useful links to support phonics learning at home: